Nat34/Projects/php.md

 ### 8. Explain what it means to define a method as abstract.

-Defining a method as abtract means to modify the properties after inheritance.
+Defining a method as abtract means to implement the method outside of the abstract class.

 **Example**

 **When is it helpful**

+In the context of OOP PHP it could help the programmer follow good coding standards.

 ### 9. Explain what it means to define a method as static.